SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/pca.md

 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}

-Here we define a function to standardize (z-transform) a value, then apply it to each pixel in each layer of `ndvi`.
-We use `filename` again to write the output directly to disk.
+Here we find the standard deviation of each NDVI time slice by pulling out the diagonal of the covariance matrix with `diag()`, which contains the variance of each time slice, then taking the square root of the variance.
+Next, inside `calc()`, we define a function inline to standardize a value by subtracting the mean then dividing by the standard deviation, then apply it to each pixel in each layer of `ndvi`.
+We use `filename` to write the output directly to disk.
 {:.notes}

 ===

-Standardizing the data removes the large seasonal swing, but not the correlation between "variables", i.e. between pixels in different time slices.
+Standardizing the data removes the large seasonal swing, but not the correlation between "variables," i.e., between pixels in different time slices.
 Only the correlation matters for PCA.